informalsystems/quint/doc/lang.md

 ### Lists (aka Sequences)

-In contrast to TLA+, there is no special module for sequences.
+In contrast to TLA+, there is no special module for lists.
 They are built in the kernel of TNT.
-A parser can compute, whether operators on sequences are used in the spec.
+A parser can compute, whether operators on lists are used in the spec.

 **Remember**: lists in TNT are 0-indexed, in contrast to TLA+, where sequences